 · To evaluate the effectiveness of occupational therapy interventions.

-· To act as the lead professional or care coordinator for people who access services for the duration of their occupational therapy assessment and/or intervention[LW1] .
+· To act as the lead professional or care coordinator when delivering occupational therapy interventions to people who access services, as appropriate.

 · To utilise therapeutic use of self skills when providing occupational therapy interventions.